 Choose a frame that compliments your facial structure.
 Look for a style that balances properly on your face.
 Here are some guidelines:

 To pick the best frames, use the Specs Around Town eyecare professional's expertise.
-Julie, Katie, Emily, Mary and Saleema see faces and eyes of all shapes and colors and can be very helpful when it comes to selecting frames.
+Julie, Saleema, Jesse & Lisa see faces and eyes of all shapes and colors and can be very helpful when it comes to selecting frames.

 Here are some creative ways to tint lenses in rimless eyewear that will enhance facial features and help minimize signs of aging.